Jobs in Veterinary Offices

 The receptionist runs the front office of the veterinary clinic and is usually the first member of the staff to greet clients as they arrive with their pets.
 The receptionist is also responsible for answering calls, scheduling appointments, filing patient charts, entering data into computerized billing systems, and processing bill payments.
 The receptionist should be able to handle animals like dogs and cats while checking them in for their appointments.
 While a college degree is not necessary for this position, many receptionists have a degree in business or communications.

-The office manager is responsible for a variety of management tasks such as personnel management and shift scheduling, interviewing and training new hires, taking inventory, overseeing payroll, ordering supplies, and tracking accounts payable or receivable.
+The veterinary clinic manager is responsible for a variety of management tasks such as personnel management and shift scheduling, interviewing and training new hires, overseeing payroll, ordering supplies, and tracking accounts payable or receivable.
 The clinic manager will likely help organize and run programs as well as help with routine decisions for proper care of the animals.
 Clinic managers must be proficient in budget planning and cost controls.

-Clinics that have an office manager usually have increased profit margins, as vets are able to devote their full attention to seeing clients as opposed to dealing with business and personnel details.
+Clinics that have an office manager usually have increased profit margins, as vets can devote their full attention to seeing clients as opposed to dealing with business and personnel details.

 A kennel assistant is responsible for the basic care of animals that board at the clinic, whether just for the day or for extended stays while owners are on vacation.
 Kennel assistants clean cages, walk the dogs, provide fresh food and water, bathe or groom dogs, and assist with general clean-up duties in the clinic.
 Occasionally a kennel assistant may be called in to help the vet or vet tech with procedures, administering medication, or changing bandages.

-The position of kennel assistant is considered an entry-level position in the hierarchy of the veterinary clinic, so the pay usually starts near minimum wage for those without a great deal of experience.
+The position of a kennel assistant is considered an entry-level position in the hierarchy of the veterinary clinic, so the pay usually starts near minimum wage for those without a great deal of experience.
 Individuals with more experience can command a higher hourly rate.
-PayScale.com showed that, in 2012, kennel assistant compensation ranged on average from $7.38 to $10.16 per hour (or $15,366 to $22,523 yearly).
+Indeed.com shows that the majority of kennel assistants earn $15,000 to $20,000 per year.

 Veterinary Technician or Assistant